Deepakpariharr/Snake-game/README.md

 # Snake-game
-I made Snake Game using  python
+I made Snake Game using python,
 A fun project to create a simple Snake game implemented with pygame.
 If you have ever owned a Nokia phone, you would be familiar with this game.
 Implemented game mechanics, including snake movement, food generation, and collision detection.